The Problem with Hybrid Cars That No One Is Talking About

 - Plug-in hybrid: A hybrid vehicle that still has both a gas engine and an electric motor, but also has a charging port to plug into the wall or a charging station.
 These plug-in hybrids (PHEV for short) have a larger battery than traditional hybrids, and will often allow the vehicle to drive on only electric power for some number of miles before the gas engine automatically kicks in.
 The Toyota Prius Prime is one example of a PHEV.

 Most modern hybrids and other electrified vehicles use a lithium-ion battery, while older versions used a nickel-metal hydride battery.
 Both of these battery types use a number of rare-earth metals, which are only mined in certain places on the globe.

 Studies have shown that mining for these metals uses a good bit of energy after all, most bulldozers and other mining machines burn diesel fuel—and they require sterile, high-temperature refining processes that use even more energy.
 It depends on where in the world these batteries are made, but there can be a significant environmental impact in making the battery.
-Extend the life of your vehicle by avoiding these 15 things you’re doing to your car that a mechanic wouldn’t.

 What about refining those rare earth metals?